nuxtrdev/nuxtr-vscode/README.md

 ### Search and install Nuxt integrations

+Effortlessly search for and install Nuxt modules, mirroring the familiar experience of the [Nuxt Modules](https://nuxt.com/modules) directory.
+Once you've located your desired module and your package manager is detected, it will be seamlessly integrated into your nuxt.config file.
+A success message will confirm the installation, along with a quick link to access the module documentation.

-Almost full support for Nuxt modules with a typical searching/filters experience as Nuxt Modules directory.
-Once you have found your desired module and detected your package manager, it will be installed and added to the nuxt.config file.
+Search and Install Nuxt modules with a typical searching/filters experience as [Nuxt Modules](https://nuxt.com/modules) directory.
+Once you have found your desired module and your package manager is detected, it will be installed and added to the nuxt.config file.
 A success message will be displayed, along with a button to access the module documentation.

 Starting from v0.1.0, you can filter integration types (modules/layers) from the sidebar.